anup42/Text2UI/README.md

 .\.venv\Scripts\Activate.ps1
 ```

-The script validates the interpreter version (requires Python 3.10+), upgrades pip inside the venv, installs `text2ui` in editable mode, and prints activation hints for Bash, PowerShell, and Command Prompt.
+The script validates the interpreter version (requires Python 3.10+), ensures `cmake>=3.25` is installed, upgrades pip inside the venv, installs `text2ui` in editable mode, and prints activation hints for Bash, PowerShell, and Command Prompt.

 Additional requirements for large Qwen models: